CandiceD17/Bottleneck-Transformers-for-Visual-Recognition/README.md

 https://github.com/BIGBALLON/distribuuuu (Biggest credit to my mentor at Sensetime!!)

-Dependency: eniops, yacs
-pip install eniops
-pip install yacs

-Features to come:
+## Features to come:

+- Downsample at the first stage of attention layer with correct dimensions
+- Object detection experiments for downstream task